Once upon a time… the story of shirt collars

 To be elegant in all circumstances, Bourrienne Paris X offers a variety of collars.

-Of military origin, the officer's collar was, as its name suggests, found on the jackets of officers' uniforms in the 19th century.
+Of military origin, the stand-up collar was, as its name suggests, found on the jackets of officers' uniforms in the 19th century.
 Today, Bourrienne Paris X is rehabilitating it to make it a must for casual elegance.